 Jennifer Smith, MSSW, LCSW – Lead Clinician

 Jennifer Smith is an Army spouse familiar with the challenges military families face.
-She is also Licensed Clinical Social Worker with 10 years of behavioral health experience and holds both a bachelor’s and master’s degree in Social Work.
+She is also a Licensed Clinical Social Worker with 10 years of behavioral health experience and holds both a bachelor’s and master’s degree in Social Work.
 Her professional experience includes both clinical and administrative responsibilities, as well as training on mental health related topics.
 Her clinical experience includes areas of assessment and diagnosis, individual therapy with adults with specialty focus in geriatrics, crisis response, suicide prevention, traumatic grief and loss, and critical incident stress management.

 Julie Adams, LCSW – Therapist